DefGuard/docs/deployment-strategies/standalone-package-based-installation/defguard-apt-repository.md

 ### Adding Defguard APT repository

-To add Defguard APT repository, run following commands in your terminal:
+To add Defguard APT repository, run the following commands in your terminal:

 ```sh
 sudo apt update